shawnscoding/reactjs-crontab/README.md

 // these are the functions which will run according to your settings

 const tasks = [
-  // just put this array into BasicCron component as a props and it will work like magic!
+  // just put this array into <Crontab /> component as a props and it will work like magic!
   {
     fn: sayHello,
     id: '1',